Bira/octopus-carnival/_drafts/wir-neverwinter-enclave.md

 Guarding the Wall and repelling plaguechanged assaults is one of the quickest ways to win the hearts and minds of the city's inhabitants.
-The increasing fiction between the mercs who make up most of the guard forces and the hardened native veterans who refuse to abandon their sacred duty can also be a source of many plot hooks.
+The increasing friction between the mercs who make up most of the guard forces and the hardened native veterans who refuse to abandon their posts can also be a source of many plot hooks.

 ### The House of Knowledge